more on encodings

 Think of it like an international company — one branch might speak English, another Spanish, and a third one Romansh.
 Each branch can function perfectly well internally, but to talk to another branch, they need a translator.

-Converting from lateral to presence encoding is easy — in fact, we don’t have to do anything:
+Converting from R2 to R1 is easy — in fact, we don’t have to do anything:

-The 1s column already contains a presence encoding!
-So to convert to PE, we can just take this column.
+The 1s column already contains R1!
+So to convert, we can just take this column.

 Similarly, the 0s column contains the inverted values of the stream.
 It’s like we’re carrying around the output of a NOT gate.

-To convert presence to lateral encoding, we’ll need a reservoir:
+To convert R1 to R2, we’ll need a reservoir:

-The reservoir reads the stream and outputs a lateral encoding.
+The reservoir reads the stream and outputs an R2 encoding.

-If you think about it, this has always been the point of a switch — it converts
+If you think about it, this has always been the point of a switch switch — it converts marble into r, and hole into l!

 summary